-I sat down with Paul Frederickson, Senior Business Systems Analyst at TDS to discuss the value of Teams and best practices for driving Teams adoption.
+I sat down with Paul Frederickson, Senior Business Systems Analyst at TDS to discuss the value of Teams and best practices for driving Microsoft Teams adoption.

 Why Teams and how are companies leveraging it to drive productivity?